Inform 7 Concepts and Strategies

 relations, which we’ll talk more about below).

 In the previous section, I showed you how to define your own commands and have them operate (via actions and rules) on objects whose properties and relations you defined yourself.
-But part of what makes Inform an ideal language for writing interactive fiction is the rich library of commands, objects, kinds, and relations that come standard with the library.
-These include relations for giving textual descriptions to objects, putting objects in rooms, putting rooms in spatial relations with each other, picking up objects, dropping objects, etc.
+But part of what makes Inform an ideal language for writing interactive fiction is the rich library of commands, objects, kinds, and relations and so forth that are already defined in the language.
+Together, this is called the Inform “world model” or “standard rules.”
+This includes properties, relations and actions for giving textual descriptions to objects, putting objects in rooms, putting rooms in spatial relations with each other, picking up objects, dropping objects, etc.

-In fact, everything we’ve made so far has been using some of these “freebies”
+In point of fact, everything we’ve made so far has been using some of these

-from the Inform standard library.
+“freebies” from the Inform standard rules.
 For example, try typing

-player to pick up a piano and carry it with them.
-More on how to prevent this
+will allow the player to pick up a piano and carry it with them.
+More on how to

 So show me